Learning to Approximate Uniform Facility Location via Graph Neural Networks: Introduction

 Yet, these approaches, and end-to-end learned solvers more broadly, typically do not provide guarantees on the quality of the returned solutions.
 This stands in sharp contrast to \new{approximation algorithms}, which provide polynomial-time algorithms with rigorous worst-case guarantees on solution quality~\citep{Vazirani2001}.
 Such guarantees imply strong out-of-distribution robustness, since they hold for all inputs.
 The downside is that classical approximation algorithms are usually distribution-agnostic, i.e., they are designed for worst-case instances and therefore do not directly exploit structural regularities present in realistic data distributions, where substantially better performance may be possible.

 Recently, \new{algorithms with predictions}~\citep{mitzenmacher2020algorithms} have aimed to incorporate learning-based predictions into discrete algorithms.
 However, these methods largely treat predictions as black boxes and are typically non-differentiable, making them difficult to integrate into fully differentiable neural pipelines.
-Another line of work integrates GNNs into classical exact solvers, e.g.~\cite{Gas+2019}, which can provide certificates on the final solutions.
+Another line of work integrates GNNs into classical exact solvers, e.g.,~\cite{Gas+2019}, thereby providing certificates for the final solutions.
 However, training such systems can be extremely resource-intensive, since it often requires repeatedly running a full solver---hundreds or thousands of times---to generate supervision signals or to evaluate learned policies.
 This dependence on repeated calls to expensive optimization routines limits scalability to large graphs and large training sets.

 This gap between robust but conservative approximation algorithms and expressive but potentially unstable (or costly) learned solvers motivates us to combine the strengths of both paradigms.
 Ideally, one seeks architectures that are (i) fully differentiable and easy to train, (ii) unsupervised or weakly supervised to avoid costly solver calls, (iii) equipped with provable approximation guarantees, and (iv) able to exploit distribution-specific structure to improve empirical performance beyond the training set.
 Achieving these goals simultaneously remains a major open challenge, with very little existing work \cite{Yau+2024}.